FAQs

 Increase your chances of success in raising your children with more than one language by learning more about the issues you will face given your particular situation and how to deal with them.

 While multilingual parents often have the best intentions and hopes for raising bilingual children, the odds are often stacked against them.
-For example, many children from multilingual families in the Lower Mainland become monolingual English speakers (even if their parents speak another language to them at home).
+For example, many children from multilingual families in the Vancouver, Canada, become monolingual English speakers (even if their parents speak another language to them at home).

 Many children switch to speaking English at an early age and often miss out on learning the parents' home language because the families are not aware of some of the typical issues that arise along the way.